 What can we expect this month?

 We’re not looking at anything unusual as far as vulnerabilities go, so we can pretty much just expect the standard set of Microsoft operating system and Office application updates.

 Only a few hours separate us from this software rollout, so we might as well just wait and see with our own eyes.
-Hopefully it’s only standard stuff.
+Let’s hope it’s only standard stuff.

-What do yo think will get patched this month?
+What do you think will get patched this month?
 Share your predictions with us in the comments section below.